Louvivien/tradingapp/README.md

 ## About
 Welcome to the AI Trading App!

-It can connect to Alpaca to get positions and orders, sell and buy stocks with trailing orders.
+It can connect to Alpaca to get positions and orders, sell and buy stocks.
 It will implement AI strategies to trade.

 Credit for UI: [OktarianTB](https://github.com/OktarianTB/stock-trading-simulator)

+Update: trailing orders removed

 ## Installation